AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%builder`

-  Replaced by the default builder configured in GPS.
+  Replaced by the default builder configured in GNAT Studio.
 This can be :program:`gnatmake` if your project contains only Ada code, or :program:`gprbuild` for non-Ada or multi-language projects.
 This macro is only available in commands defined in the :guilabel:`Build Manager`